Stella Inger

-Stella Inger Escobedo is an Uzbekistani-born American television news anchor and reporter who's currently working at One America News Network.
+Stella Inger Escobedo is an American television news anchor and reporter who works at One America News Network.
 She was formerly at KFMB, the CBS affiliate in San Diego where she was the morning and afternoon anchor.
 Inger-Escobedo joined CBS 8 after a short stint at CBS Newspath in Los Angeles as a network correspondent.
 Previously she was the 5, 6, and 10 p.m anchor at the ABC television affiliate, KGUN, channel 9, in Tucson, Arizona.
 Inger-Escobedo was employed by the station in 2013, and retired from her position there on November 30, 2018.
 Previously, she was the morning anchor/reporter of "Good Morning Arizona" on KTVK in Phoenix.
-Inger-Escobedo was the leading morning anchor for KPSP-TV in Palm Springs, California.
+Inger was the leading morning anchor for KPSP-TV in Palm Springs, California, from 2008 to 2013.

 Early life

-Inger-Escobedo was born to a Jewish family in 1982 in Tashkent, Uzbekistan.
-Her parents immigrated when she was six in 1989 first to Sioux City, Iowa and then Southern California.
+Inger-Escobedo was born to an Ashkenazi Jewish family in Tashkent, Uzbek SSR (today in Uzbekistan).
+Her parents immigrated when she was six in 1989, first to Sioux City, Iowa, and then Southern California.
 She grew up in Sherman Oaks, California.
 In 2004, she graduated from the University of Southern California where she was a broadcast journalism major.